Best Pasta Fagioli Recipe

 If you want other cozy meals check out Slow Cooker Chicken Noodle Soup, Meatball Soup, or 15 Bean Soup!

-Olive Oil: If you don’t have olive oil, sub avocado oil or melted butter.
+Olive Oil: Use a good quality oil.
+If you don’t have olive oil, sub avocado oil or melted butter.

 Onion/Garlic: I haven’t tried making this recipe without onion/garlic.
 It adds a lot of flavor, so I wouldn’t omit them.
 You can sub onion powder and garlic powder if you don’t have fresh.
 Use 1 teaspoon of onion powder and 1/2 teaspoon garlic powder.

-Beans: I usually use cooked canned cannellini beans to save time.
+Beans: I usually use cooked canned cannellini beans (with no or low salt) to save time.
 You can cook your own, or sub with navy beans or great northern beans.
 Make sure to drain and rinse off canned beans.

 Dried Beans: If you’d like to use dried beans in this recipe, cook them before adding them to the soup.
 You’ll need about 1.5 cups of cooked beans.